 Budget Cuts is one of the newer titles here, but already seems to be something of a classic for fans of VR and stealth.
 Budget Cuts has players sneak around an office and take out robots as needed.

 Near Corporation has come up with a pretty clever mechanic for moving around in VR with this title: players shoot out of a portal, which they are able to look through before committing to the movement.
 This portal, combined with some room-scale, gives players a lot of ways to get around, sneak up on robots, and surprise them with a quick knife.

 Ubisoft will soon be offering VR gamers a proper frag fest in space in the upcoming Space Junkies.
 The game will have players drifting and jetting around in space, collecting an arsenal ranging from pistols to explosive arrows to try to blow away other players.

-Ubisoft has continued to show a surprising amount of interest in VR compared to other major developers and publishers, as it has put out Eagle Flight and Star Trek: Bridge Crew.
+Ubisoft has continued to show a surprising amount of interest in VR compared to other major developers and publishers, having put out Eagle Flight and Star Trek: Bridge Crew.
 Both of those have been impressive VR games, and with any luck, Space Junkies will turn out to be another one.
 The game should be available at some point this year, with a beta beforehand.
-You can sign up for the Space Junkies Beta now.
+You can sign up for the Space Junkies beta now.